Derived equivalence and Grothendieck ring of varieties: the case of K3 surfaces of degree 12 and abelian varieties: Introduction

-Another example of a negative answer to \pref{pb:naive} is given in \pref{eg:nonDL2}.
-It is an interesting problem to modify \pref{pb:naive} in such a way that it still has meaningful implication(s) such as the coincidence of the Hodge numbers and that of the number of rational points.
+Because of these negative examples, Kuznetsov and Shinder modified their conjecture in the published version \cite[Conjecture 1.6]{MR3848025} by adding the extra assumption that $X$ and $Y$ should be simply connected.
+However, it is desirable to modify \pref{pb:naive} in such a way that it still has meaningful implications such as the coincidence of the Hodge numbers over a field of characteristic zero and that of the number of rational points over a finite field, without adding extra assumptions on the pair $ ( X, Y ) $.
+In \pref{sc:modifications}, we raise problems in this direction.

 Another interesting problem is to extend the whole picture in such a way that not only equivalences but also admissible embeddings of triangulated categories are taken into account.
 Let $\Gamma_\bfk$ be the ring defined in \cite[Definition 8.1]{MR2051435} as the quotient of the free abelian group generated by quasi-equivalence classes of enhanced (=pretriangulated dg) bounded derived categories $\scrD ( X )$ of smooth complex projective varieties $X$ by the relations

 for semiorthogonal decompositions